The best accounting software for small businesses 2024

 0 out of 0

-FreshBooks' basic plan, Lite, with its unlimited invoices, expense entries, time tracking, and estimates, was one of the most generous we'd come across… however, you’re limited to five billable clients only.
-Upgrading to Plus adds unlimited proposals, and allows you to automate recurring invoices and late payment reminders.
+FreshBooks’ basic plan, Lite (£15 per user, per month), is one of the most generous we’ve come across… however, you’re limited to five billable clients only.
+Upgrading to Plus (£25 per user, per month) adds unlimited proposals, and allows you to automate recurring invoices and late payment reminders.
 It also extends your client limit to 50.
-Larger businesses will want to look at a Premium plan which has a capacity of 500 billable clients.
-If you’re a sole trader, then FreshBooks is one of the cheaper options out there.
-However, you will also need to remember to keep an eye on any costs lurking below the surface.

-Adding additional team members costs £7 per person, per month – so we don’t recommend it for larger teams.
+Adding extra team members costs £7 per person, per month – so we don’t recommend it for larger teams.
 FreshBooks’ more advanced payment features will also incur a fee of £15 per month.
+For a further breakdown, visit our guide to FreshBooks’ pricing.

 FreshBooks pros